KannonZenetism/zenetism-field-physics/structural-forensics/systemic-analysis/third-path-of-techne-beyond-the-enclosure-binary.md

 The answer is not to abandon Technē.

-The answer is to orient Technē.
+The answer is to condition Technē toward coherence.

 Technē does not have to become a prison.